chandralikhitha/My-Notes/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests
+# For unitTests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).